-- Support so care home staff can understand the principles of palliative and end of life care and integrate these into their everyday routine.
+- Support so staff can understand the principles of palliative and end of life care and integrate these into their everyday routine.

-- A regular presence in care homes and additional support at short notice if a care home feels they need it when caring for a dying patient.
+- An urgent referral service if a care home feels they need support when caring for a dying patient.

 - Working with care homes on how to communicate in difficult or distressing situations, such as establishing their residents' preferences and wishes and developing a plan to achieve these (known as Advance Care Planning).
 This might include talking to GPs, hospital teams and other professionals to ensure all those involved in their care understand the resident's wishes for their end of life care.